google/prefab/docs/platform-support.md

 1. ABI must match exactly.
 2. API for a dependency cannot be higher than `--os-version`.
+3. STLs must be compatible as defined by `com.google.prefab.api.Android::stlsAreCompatible`.

-TODO: Implement additional requirements.
-STL checks, NDK version ABI boundaries.
+TODO: Implement NDK version ABI boundary checks.

 ## Platform API